 Lasers have a number of valuable uses, but a laser should not be viewed as a “magic wand” that improves the results of any type of surgery.
 For traditional kinds of surgery and most plastic surgery, the scalpel is still the proven instrument of choice.

 If you want to treat scars, warts, skin growths, or other flaws that mar the surface of your skin, consider laser treatments at Southeastern Aesthetic Surgery.
-Our team of skilled plastic surgeons includes Dr. Manuel Medina and board-certified plastic surgeon, and Dr. Matthew Isakson, plastic surgeon, our facility conveniently serve residents of Augusta, Evans, Columbia County, and neighboring vicinities in Georgia and South Carolina.
+Our team of skilled plastic surgeons includes Dr. Manuel Medina and board-certified plastic surgeons Dr. Troy Austin and Dr. Matthew Isakson serve residents of Augusta, Evans, Columbia County, and neighboring vicinities in Georgia and South Carolina.
 Contact us today!